-Please join us for our fourth annual conference and retreat to be held in Oxford, Ohio, on June 12-June 14, 2019.
+Please join us for our fifth annual conference and retreat to be held in Oxford, Ohio, on June 3-June 5, 2020.

 Check out our navigation bar for important information and resources regarding submitting proposals for the meeting and submitting manuscripts for our journal.